bartcant/FiatRelay/README.md

 # [Fiat Relay]

-[Fiat Relay]is an Ethereum contract for Bitcoin SPV.
+[Fiat Relay] is an Ethereum contract that can be leveraged by other Ethereum Contracts for conversion to Fiat (using an Exchange) and payment via traditional fiat Payment Services (provided by Bank XXX)

 The main functionality it provides are:

 1. verification of an Ethereum message (eg. An Ethereum Contract has provided a payment for X amount of Ether to the FiatRelay Ethereum contract